 A profile feature article demonstrates a person’s appearance, characteristics, lifestyle, emotions, hobbies, and positive aspects.
 Therefore, it is also known as personality story writing.
 People are always curious to know about others.
 Consequently, it is one of the most important types of human interest features writing in journalism.
 So, the journalist must need to take the person’s consent and assistance to write a profile feature article.
 A profile feature story writing aims to show how a person gains recognition and elaborately describes a person, place, idea, and organization.
 In addition, it displays feelings, exposes attitudes, and captures habits and characteristics.
 Finally, profile feature writing entertains and informs the audience about the person or group of people.

 The profile feature article emphasizes those who have a good position in society: criminals who reach the milestone, gain experiences, and want to justify their attention.
 The personality news feature article represents basic information about the subject, such as physical characteristics, personality, intelligence and ability, background status, dreams, and surroundings.
+It is the most significant feature writing among the seven types of feature stories.

 Example of Profile Feature Article: